ToolGrid — Product & Engineering

 Depth calculation counts nesting levels.
 Opening tags increase depth.
 Closing tags decrease depth.
 Maximum depth gets tracked.
 This shows structure complexity.

 Line counting splits text by newline characters.
 Each line break creates a new line.
 Empty lines count as lines.
-This helps understand file structure.
-Line numbers help with error reporting.
-In some workflows, minifying CSS files is a relevant follow-up operation.
+This helps understand file structure before and after you minify HTML code online.
+In some workflows, minifying CSS files is a relevant follow-up operation for complete website optimization.

 Keep original formatted files for development.
 Minified files are hard to read.
 Always edit formatted versions.
-Minify only for production use.
-This maintains code quality.
+Minify HTML for production only.
+This maintains code quality while still allowing you to compress HTML code for deployment.

 Choose the right preset for your needs.
 Safe mode is safest for all cases.
-Balanced mode works well for production.
-Aggressive mode maximizes compression but may cause issues.
+Balanced mode works well when you need to minify HTML for production websites.
+Aggressive mode maximizes HTML compression but may cause issues with certain layouts.

 Test minified HTML before deploying.
-Verify that pages still work.
+Verify that pages still work correctly after using this HTML minifier to remove unnecessary characters.
 Check for layout problems.
 Some whitespace-sensitive layouts may break.
 Fix issues before going live.

 Use AI analysis to understand risks.
-It evaluates your HTML structure.
-It provides safety recommendations.
-Follow suggestions for best results.
-This helps avoid problems.
+It evaluates your HTML structure and provides safety recommendations.
+Follow suggestions for best results when you compress HTML files online for the first time.

 Check reduction percentage to measure effectiveness.
-Typical reductions range from 30% to 50%.
+Typical HTML minification reductions range from 15 to 50 percent.
 Highly formatted files compress more.
 Already compact files compress less.
-This helps set expectations.
+This helps set expectations for your HTML compression results.

 Be aware of whitespace-sensitive content.
 Pre tags need whitespace.
 Some CSS layouts need whitespace.
 Aggressive mode may break these.
-Use Safe or Balanced mode instead.
+Use Safe or Balanced mode instead when you minify HTML and remove whitespace selectively.
 For related processing needs, minifying JavaScript handles a complementary task.

 Preserve conditional comments if needed.
 Safe mode keeps them.
 Other modes may remove them.
 Check your HTML for these comments.
 Use Safe mode if you need them.